 After all, on our sites we’re not serving up display ads or selling products or services directly through them.
 Our goal is to be seen by the right local customers who may then book us for our services or buy our products from a physical location near them.

-How is keyword research different for us?
+How is keyword research different for small business owners?

 As a small business owner, keyword research looks a little different.

 First and foremost, as small biz owners (not operating online businesses) we want our keyword tools to be free or very low-priced.
 Sure, you can go ahead and purchase a premium tool, but for most small biz owners, it will not be worth it.
 Unless, of course, you are moving to a different business model in which keywords are everything.